alvarohr113/tictactoefinalgame/README.md

 - What obstacles did you overcome?

   One of the biggest obstacle that I had with this lab was make the .jar file with the backend and frontend divided.
 Then I had alot of problems trying to solve everything with the docker image and then in the terraform was not creating the EC2.
-- What did you help most in overcoming obstacles?

-  I need to search everything in internet so I learned a lot about how to resolve everything alone.
-The teacher helped me to understand everything that I didn't have any sense for me.